drewrothstein/tw-listerator/README.md

 3) Key Management Service: Key versions + Key use operations ([here](https://cloud.google.com/kms/#cloud-kms-pricing)).

 Example Pricing:
-Assumptions: We are running the job in Iowa, twice a day, that takes < 1hr each run, network traffic is < 30MB, and we have two active CryptoKeys w/two decryption requests for each run.
+Assumptions: We are running the job in Iowa, hourly, that takes < 1hr each run, network traffic is < 30MB, and we have one active CryptoKey w/one decryption requests for each run.

 1) Compute: The B1 instance is $0.05/hr, we run 24x per day for a total of $1.20/day, (* 30) $36.00/month.
 2) Network: We do not exceed 33MB per run and are charged the minimum of $0.12/month.
-3) Key Management Service: Two active keys will be $0.12/month with the minimum of $0.03/month for Key use operations.
+3) Key Management Service: One active key will be $0.06/month with the minimum of $0.03/month for Key use operations.

-Estimated total under these conditions: $36.27/month.
+Estimated total under these conditions: $36.21/month.

 Note: If you are utilizing the Free tier (https://cloud.google.com/free/) you get 28 Instance hours per day free on Google App Engine.
-Since this job only takes 15m to run (at least under my lists and queries) it will not exceed the free limit and thus Compute costs $0: 15m/run * 24/hours per day = 360m/day = 6 Instance hours per day.
+Since this job only takes a few minutes to run (at least under my account) it will not exceed the free limit and thus Compute costs $0: 15m/run * 24/hours per day = 360m/day = 6 Instance hours per day.
 Therefore the above estimate is $0.27/m.

 ## Limits